Zymbit-Docs/docs/content/getting-started/scm-dev-kit3/quickstart/index.md

 The SCM Developer Kit 3 is currently still under development.
 The Dev Kit 3 contains the MOBO2 which is available as an engineeering sample and is not meant for deployment.
 The items included in the Dev Kit 3 are subject to change.
 {{< /callout >}}

-The SCM Developer Kit 3 provides all the hardware and software components required to evaluate the Zymbit [Secure Compute Module](../../scm/quickstart) with the latest revision motherboard (MOBO2) available as engineering samples.
-The kit includes:
+The SCM Developer Kit 3 provides all the hardware and software components required to evaluate the Zymbit [Secure Compute Module](../../scm/quickstart) with the MOBO2 motherboard engineering samples.
+This motherboard is used in the [SEN Pro](https://www.zymbit.com/secure-edge-node-pro/) (Secure Edge Node Pro) product.
+The Dev Kit includes:

  * Zymbit [Secure Compute Module](../../scm/quickstart) (Zymbit Security Module and CM4)
  * Zymbit Secure Compute I/O Motherboard2 (MOBO2)